Antoine203/Eagles/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the backend directory, run:

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the frontend in the browser.

-The page will reload if you make edits.<br />
+Also you can open [http://localhost:4000] to view the running backend in the browser The page will reload if you make edits.<br />
 You will also see any lint errors in the console.